-There are a number of fact sheets available to help parents/carers prepare for enrolment in the preparatory year.
+A fact sheet 474K is available to help parents/carers prepare for enrolment in the Prep year.

-From January 2008, children must be six by 30 June in the year they enrol in Year 1.
-Under special circumstances, children may be enrolled at a younger age.
+Primary school consists of Prep to Year 6.
+Children must be six years by 30 June in the year they enrol in Year 1.
 Parents may enrol a child in their local primary school by contacting the school directly.
-For a child entering Year 1, schools require proof of the child's date of birth, such as a birth certificate, passport or visa.

-Students are eligible to enter the first year of secondary school, Year 8, after completing seven years of primary education.
+Students are eligible to enter the first year of secondary school, Year 7, after completing seven years of primary education (Prep to Year 6).
 Parents may enrol a child in their local secondary school by contacting the school directly.

-A Certificate of Transfer should be obtained if a student transfers from one Queensland state school to another.
+A Student Transfer Note (which is available in the Enrolment in State Primary, Secondary and Special Schools procedure) should be obtained from the previous school if a student transfers from a non-state school to a Queensland state school, or vice versa.
 The Interstate Student Data Transfer Note system is designed to transfer information between schools about students who move interstate, enabling new schools to support the educational placements of new students.
 Curriculum resource lists and a prospectus containing detailed information on school policies, courses, and enrolment procedures are available from schools.

 When transferring between schools: